Authentication

 Conclusion

-An identity-centric access model replaces static infrastructure credentials with dynamically generated access tied to authenticated identity.
+Identity-centric access replaces static infrastructure credentials with temporary access issued from verified identity.